auth0/docs/articles/email/providers.md

 # Use your own SMTP Email Provider

-Auth0 allows you to configure your own SMTP email provider instead of using Auth0's infrastructure for email communication with your users.
-This enables you to more completely manage, monitor and troubleshoot your email communications.
+Auth0 allows you to configure your own SMTP email provider.
+Using Auth0's built-in email infrastructure should be used for testing level emails only.
+By using your own provider you can more completely manage, monitor and troubleshoot your email communications.

 Auth0 currently supports the following providers: